CiaranBrain/Recipeze/README.md

 - **User Story Creation:** User stories were crafted to capture the functionalities desired by both logged-in users (those who have created an account) and logged-out users (visitors browsing the app).
 This approach ensures the application caters to the needs of various user groups.
 - **Wireframing with Balsamiq:** To visualize the application's layout and user interface (UI) elements, wireframes were created using Balsamiq.
 These wireframes are low-fidelity mockups that focus on the overall structure and user flow rather than aesthetics.
 - **Database Schema Design:**  Lucidchart was used to design the Recipeze application's database schema.
 A database schema essentially defines how data will be organized within the application.
 Lucidchart provides a visual interface to model tables, columns, data types, and relationships between them.
 - **Project Management with GitHub Projects:** To keep track of tasks, manage deadlines, and work efficiently, GitHub Projects were utilized.
 GitHub Projects is a built-in project management tool within the GitHub platform that allows for creating issue lists, assigning tasks, and tracking progress.
+[Project Board](https://github.com/users/CiaranBrain/projects/6)

 ![Projects](static/images/readme/projects.png)